bevyengine/bevy/examples/large_scenes/zero_day/README.md

 Download "Zero-Day" [from developer.nvidia.com](https://developer.nvidia.com/orca/beeple-zero-day).

-Bevy can't load FBX assets, so convert each measure that you want with the headless Blender helper (Blender 4.x or 5.x) and put the result in this example's `assets/` folder:
+Bevy can't load FBX assets, so convert each measure that you want with the headless Blender helper and put the result in this example's `assets/` folder.
+The helper needs Blender 4.x or 5.x:

 ```console
 # measure_one (the default)